Recodify/RecodifyLogging/README.md

 To begin using:

-1. Use NuGet to `Install-Package Recodify.Logging.Listeners -Pre`
+1. Use NuGet to `Install-Package Recodify.Logging.Listeners`
 2. Add the following keys to web.config appSettings.
     <!--  This is a tag used to differentiate logs by environment -->
     <add key="RecodifyLogging:Environment" value="Local" />